 - Each stage one has the numbers incorporated into the ornament hanging wire.
 This should be all the clues you need to find the final/stage two part of the cache.

 - The log book in each final stage will have a code word, something that might relate with Christmas traditions.
-You will want to make a note of both the ornament design at stage one and this code word in stage two to get you the needed information for a future "final" geocache.
+You will want to make a note of both the ornament design at stage one and this code word in stage two to get you the needed information for the Days 1, 4, 7, 10 "final" geocache.

 Example for solving to stage two: For this cache, the posted coordinates for stage one is at: N 40 39.158' W 78 36.484', so to find the stage two, you would assume N 40 39.??? and W 078 36.???.
 To fill in the question marks, look for some numerical information at stage one, something that would give you three numbers to go with north and three numbers to go with west to replace those '?' in the previous coordinate formula.